pantheon-systems/ds-toolkit-react/src/utilities/grid/grid.docs.md

 Each grid item will contain the base class `pds-grid-item`, as well as a modifier class for each breakpoint based on the following convention: `pds-grid-item--[breakpoint]-[columns]`.

-For example, a grid item that is full-width at small and 50% width at medium and large would have the following markup.
+For example, a grid item that is full-width at small and 50% at medium and large would have the following markup.

 ```